minoseigenheer/STM32_CAN_gateway/STM32CubeIDE NMEA2000 battery example/README.md

   - STM32 HAL for your MCU

 > Use the following command to update the submodules
-> git submodule update --init --recursive
+> git submodule foreach git pull

 ---
 ### STM23CubeIDE settings